-The first three grants were based on tax returns filed up to 23 April 2020 but no account was taken of any amendments made after 18:00 on 26 March 2020.
-Amendments made after this date are disregarded for the first three grants.
+The first three grants were based on tax returns filed up to 23 April 2020, but no account was taken of any amendments made after 18:00 on 26 March 2020.
+Amendments made after this date were disregarded for the first three grants.

 For grants four and five HMRC based its calculations on the tax return data for 2016/17 to 2019/20 held in its systems on 2 March 2021.
 All 2016/17 to 2019/20 tax returns filed by 2 March 2021 were taken into account, as were any amendments made by that date.

-A new requirement which has been introduced for grant four and is expected to apply to grant five requires careful attention.
+A new requirement was introduced for grants four and five and requires careful attention.
 Amendments to tax returns for any of the relevant tax years which are made after 2 March 2021 and which would reduce the amount of the grant or would cause the taxpayer to be no longer be eligible must be notified to HMRC and the appropriate amount of grant repaid, subject to a deminimis of £100.

 SEISS grants are trading income

 SEISS grants were taxable in the 2020/21 tax year (para 3(3), Sch 16, Finance Act 2020), irrespective of the accounting treatment or basis periods.
-Following the extension of the scheme to provide a fourth and fifth grant, the tax treatment needs to change and a measure in Finance Bill 2021 will ensure that grants are taxed in the tax year in which they are received, irrespective of accounting treatment or basis periods.
+Following the extension of the scheme to provide a fourth and fifth grant, the tax treatment needed to change and a measure in Finance Act 2021 ensures that grants are taxed in the tax year in which they are received, irrespective of accounting treatment or basis periods.